Anglezarke: Past Industry

 The mineral witherite (barium carbonate) was discovered in spoil from the mines in the 18th century.
 It was distinct from other sources as it contained above two per cent of carbonate of strontites.
 Up to this time witherite was considered worthless and used as rat poison by locals.
 Josiah Wedgwood used it to manufacture Jasper ware and tried to keep the source secret, but after a visit in 1782 by two Frenchmen, a local farmer, James Smithells, exported the mineral to Germany, charging five guineas per ton.

-Lester Mill Quarry, a major contributor to the economy in the 19th century producing gritstone flags, stone setts and kerbs for paving the streets of the industrialised towns.
+Leicester Mill Quarry, a major contributor to the economy in the 19th century producing gritstone flags, stone setts and kerbs for paving the streets of the industrialised towns.
 Between 1880 and 1920, quarry men, sett-makers and two blacksmiths were employed.
 Dressed stone was carted to Adlington station for transport.
 The quarry is no longer operational.
 Millstones were produced at Black Coppice, where some remain.

 Coal was mined for local or personal use from drift mines where the coal seam outcropped from Fletcher Bank to Great Hill.
 The Margery Mine near White Coppice and the Sandbrook Mine in the Yarrow Valley were mined by six men in the 19th century.
 Drifts were opened up by locals during the 1926 General Strike.

 A cotton mill was built by the stream at White Coppice.
 At first it was powered by a waterwheel but later the mill lodge was built to provide water for the steam engine.
 Around 1900 the mill was owned by Alfred Ephraim Eccles a supporter of the Temperance movement.
 Another small mill was built on the bank of the River Yarrow at the end of Bradley Wood of which no trace remains.
 Roger Lester lived in Anglezarke in 1769.

 Reservoirs

-In 1850 Thomas Pilkington of the Manor House sold land to the Chorley Water Company to build High Bullough Reservoir, the first reservoir in the area.
+In 1850, Thomas Pilkington of the Manor House sold land to the Chorley Water Company to build High Bullough Reservoir, the first reservoir in the area.
 Demand for stone increased with the building of the Anglezarke Reservoir, the largest in the Rivington Reservoir Chain, in the 1850s.
 This led to increased production at local quarries.

 Construction of the Yarrow Reservoir designed by Liverpool's Borough Engineer, Thomas Duncan, began in 1867.
 It is fed from the River Yarrow and Limestone Brook which have their sources on Anglezarke Moor.
 The three main reservoirs of the Rivington chain can be viewed at 'The Viewpoint', Moor Road, Anglezarke.